RichardOtter/Genealogy-scripts/RM/List citations for PersonID/ReadMe.txt

 RootsMagic (RM) software uses a SQLite relational database as its data storage file.
 Having access to that file via third part tools is a major advantage to using RM.
+This software accesses that database directly to provide functionality not found in the RootsMagic program.

 =========================================================================DIV80==
 Purpose

-Input is a single RIN number (also called a PersonID).
-The RIN can be entered at the console window as the script runs, or it can be specified in the RM-Python-config.ini file.

-Output is an alphabetically sorted list of source names and citation names attached -
+Generates  an alphabetically sorted list of source names and citation names associated with a person.
+The list includes citations attached-

     to the specified person
     to facts attached to the person
     to facts shared to the person